Protection from Lawsuits for Volunteers and Charitable Organizations

 However, you won’t be protected in every situation as a volunteer.
 For example, you will be personally liable if you:

-- Knew about the harmful act or believed a harmful act was likely to occur and you approved, authorized or participated in the act; or
+- knew about the harmful act or believed a harmful act was likely to occur and approved, authorized or participated in the act; or

 Can a charitable organization be sued for the acts of its volunteers?

-The laws discussed above only protect individual volunteers, not a charitable organization itself.
+The federal Volunteer Protection Act and the Maryland Volunteer Service Act only protect individual volunteers, not a charitable organization itself.
 Therefore, a charitable organization could still be sued by a third party for harm or injury caused by a volunteer.
-To protect charitable organizations, Maryland courts have developed a judge-made rule called the “charitable immunity” rule.
-This rule protects charitable organizations from civil lawsuits when the organization has no liability insurance coverage for the underlying harm or injury.
+To protect charitable organizations, Maryland courts have developed a judge-made rule called the charitable immunity doctrine.
+This rule provides charitable organizations with a defense that protects charitable organizations from civil lawsuits when the organization has no liability insurance coverage for the underlying harm or injury.

 The charitable immunity rule is based on the idea that it would be unfair to make charitable organizations pay for civil damages arising from lawsuits with funds received from donors.
 This is because donors intend for their donations to be used to further the organization’s charitable purposes, not to pay the organization’s civil damage awards.

-There is an exception to the charitable immunity rule.
-If a charitable organization has liability insurance in place which covers the underlying act or injury, then it cannot assert the immunity defense at all.
+There are exceptions.
+For example, the charitable immunity doctrine applies only to tort action.
+Another example is if a charitable organization has liability insurance that covers the underlying act or injury, then it cannot assert the immunity defense.
 The rule will not prevent a charitable organization’s insurer from paying on a claim if the organization has liability insurance coverage.
 This means charitable organizations and their insurers will still be subject to insurance claims arising from the harm or injury caused by a volunteer or the organization itself.